SergioXL55/Spring-Example/README.md

 # Forum
-Simple forum.
-Build on SpringFramework
+Simple web page with roles and authorization.
+Build on SpringFramework Use Maven,Spring,Hibernate
-Use Maven,Spring,Hibernate